danieleteti/delphimvcframework/lib/swagdoc/README.md

 end;
 ```

 Each requirement added with `AddSecurityRequirement` is an alternative (logical OR) and the schemes of a requirement are all required (logical AND).
-When the document has no requirement, every security definition is written as an alternative without scopes, as in the previous releases, and the `Security` list of the operations keeps working. `DisableSecurity` writes an empty array, which removes the security of the document.
+When the document has no requirement, it writes no `security` of its own, unless `GlobalSecurityFromDefinitions` is True, which writes every security definition as an alternative without scopes; the `Security` list of the operations keeps working. `DisableSecurity` writes an empty array, which removes the security of the document.

 The OAuth2 scheme accepts several flows with `AddFlow`, including `oftDeviceAuthorization`, and the single flow properties (`Flow`, `AuthorizationUrl`, `TokenUrl` and `Scopes`) keep working.
 A Swagger 2.0 document receives the first flow that exists in Swagger 2.0, and the requirements that use a scheme without a Swagger 2.0 equivalent are removed.
 The API key scheme accepts the `kilCookie` location, the OpenID Connect scheme is available through `TSwagSecurityDefinitionOpenIdConnect`, client certificates through `TSwagSecurityDefinitionMutualTls`, and every scheme has the `Deprecated` property.

 ### Schemas

 The JSON schemas built with `TJsonSchema` are used by both families.
-OpenAPI 3.2.1 uses JSON Schema 2020-12, so the `Nullable` property of a field is written as a `type` array that includes `"null"`, while Swagger 2.0 receives the `x-nullable` extension.
+OpenAPI 3.2.1 uses JSON Schema 2020-12, so the `Nullable` property of a field is written as a `type` array that includes `"null"`, while Swagger 2.0 receives the `x-nullable` extension only when `WriteNullableExtension` is True.
 The `Format` property of a string field is written in both families.

 ## Loading and converting documents